cauaschuch/ComputEEL-Tutoriais/tutoriais/tutorial1.md

 # Como estruturar as coordenadas atômicas e a célula do seu composto

-OBS: Existem 230 grupos espaciais: point group+translational simmetry
+OBS: Existem 230 grupos espaciais: point group+translational simmetry  $\pi$
 #A
 Ac2CdGe (225)
 4a	Ge	0	0	0